electron/electron/docs/api/remote.md

 ## remote.getCurrentWindow()

-Returns the [BrowserWindow](browser-window.md) object which represents the current window.
+Returns the [BrowserWindow](browser-window.md) object which this web page belongs to.

 ## remote.getGlobal(name)